anitab-org/mentorship-backend/.github/ISSUE_TEMPLATE/quality_assurance.md

 ## Description
-This issue is to test all the test cases in the Mentorship system.
+This issue is to test all the test cases of features in the project.

 ## Test Cases
 You can check the following document for test cases: